Andrew Lauterstein: 2008 Olympics

 In the 2008 Summer Olympics in Beijing, he swam in both the 4×100-metre freestyle relay and the 100-metre butterfly.
 He swam the second leg of the final in the 4×100-metre freestyle relay, winning a bronze medal.
 In the 100-metre butterfly, Lauterstein swam a personal best and Australian record in each of the three stages, and qualified for the final with the third fastest qualifying time.
-He took the bronze medal in the final with a time of 51.12 seconds in a race where US sensation Michael Phelps won his 7th gold medal of the Games.
-Lauterstein edged out world record holder Ian Crocker for the bronze by just 0.01 of a second.
-As of the 2016 Games, he is still the most recent bronze medalist in this event as a result of ties for silver in 2012 and 2016.
+He took the bronze medal in the final with a time of 51.12 seconds in a race where the US' Michael Phelps won his 7th gold medal of the Games.
+Lauterstein edged out world record holder Ian Crocker for the bronze by 0.01 of a second.
 Lauterstein also won a silver medal in 4×100-metre medley relay in which he swam the butterfly leg.